 The average desktop 3D printer rarely prints at more than 50-70mm/s.
 If pushed, my He3d k200 delta can manage 200mm/s.
 I’ve not been able to do that with any filament I’ve tried in the past.
 The bottle clip was printed in Tiamet3D Ultra at 200mm/s.
 So that’s pretty impressive.

 So far I’ve printed a couple of bottle carrying clips.
 The bottle clips printed in Ultra feel very solid, compared to a standard PLA bottle clip, these are noticeably stiffer and at least as flexible.
-One of the Tiamet3D Ultra properties is increased layer adhesion, Tiamet3D claim parts made with Ultra have a solid, almost injection moulded finish.
+One of the Tiamet3D Ultra properties is increased layer adhesion, Tiamet3D claim parts made with Ultra have a solid, almost injection molded finish.
 I can confirm that.

 The below video clip shows the Ultra clip going on to the neck of the bottle and that the dimensions are absolutely spot on, considering that this part was printed at 200mm/s, this is extremely impressive.
 It spins with no problem and is the correct fit.
-Ultra is also flexible enough to have no worries about clipping on and off the bottle neck.
+Ultra is also flexible enough to have no worries about clipping on and off the bottleneck.

 This is probably the stiffest filament that I’ve used.
 A flex test of the actual filament strand gives you about 4-5 full flexes before it breaks.
-This number is consistent with tests I have performed with quality PLA.
+This number is consistent with the tests I have performed with quality PLA.
 So it’s not brittle, just very hard.

 Another model that I used to test the Ultra was an iris box.
 I figured that would be a good test for how well it prints and also to test the lubricating aspects of the filament.
 Usually, I use a little 3-in-1 oil on the boxes and they open and close really easily and smoothly.